 - Moroccan Slate Hash—made by dry-sifting cannabis flowers.

-You can either smoke hash or consume it as an edible.
+You can either smoke hash or consume it in an edible by decarbing it.

-Smoking is the traditional and probably the easiest way to enjoy hashish:
+Smoking is a traditional way to enjoy hashish:

-- Another method is to heat up two butter knives, place some hash between them, and inhale the smoke.
+- Or you can heat up two butter knives, use them to press hash and inhale the smoke.

 Hash can also be smoked with a bong or in a pipe.

-I personally like to use a hookah for smoking hash.
+I personally like to use a hookah to smoke hash.

-Kief is the powdery material that collects at the bottom of your grinder (see image above).
+Kief is a powdery material that collects at the bottom of your grinder (see the image above).